fmilisav/milisav_strength_nulls/code/README.md

 conda activate milisav_str_nulls_plotting
 ```

 or replacing `code/plotting/milisav_str_nulls_plotting.yml` by `code/analysis/milisav_str_nulls_analysis.yml` and `milisav_str_nulls_plotting` by `milisav_str_nulls_analysis` as appropriate.
 This should take a couple minutes.
 Note that some packages are Linux-specific.
+Analyses were performed on a machine running Ubuntu 20.04.6 LTS.
 To simply use the simulated annealing functions, a minimal installation consists of the following packages:

 - bct>=0.6.1